zerius182/Database_and_quote_invoice_generating_system/readme.md

 Flow of the System

 Each client added to the database has a simple flow following the clients vision.
-The client details are added to the database, where the client can make a choice on whether they want to add to the favourite list.
+The customer details are added to the database, where the client can make a choice on whether they want to add to the favourite list.
 Once the client has been added the details can be accessed by selecting them from a list of all customers.
 The client then adds material and labour costs, adds customer nickname(optional) and notes(optional) then marks customer as quote sent.
 The total, amount outstanding